Neighborhood Price Appreciation Calculator

 The Compound Annual Growth Rate (CAGR) for Property Values

-The Neighborhood Price Appreciation Calculator employs the Compound Annual Growth Rate (CAGR) formula to determine the annualized appreciation.
-This metric provides a smoothed, average annual rate of growth over a multi-year period, effectively accounting for the compounding effect of appreciation.
+The calculator uses the Compound Annual Growth Rate (CAGR) formula to determine annualized appreciation, accounting for the compounding effect:

 CAGR = (Current Median Price / Starting Median Price)^(1 / Years) - 1